Gary Desir: Research activities

-His most notable research activity include the discovery of the agent Renalase, which is basically a renal protein.
+Desir's most notable research activity include the discovery of the agent renalase, which is basically a renal protein.
 It can be classified as an enzyme as well as a hormone - such nature being decided on its site of action with the prospect of being used in dual-purpose.
-The primary function of Renalase is as an intracellular enzyme that controls and manipulates energy production at granular level.
+The primary function of renalase is as an intracellular enzyme that controls and manipulates energy production at granular level.
 It also has the protective characteristics that it exhibits against cell injury and stress, once it secretes in the plasma.